top of page

 Visual Timers

-Visual timers can be a really helpful way to help a child who doesn't quite understand the concept of time, comprehend how much time is left of an activity.
-The red on the clock visually displays how much time is remaining for an activity or until an upcoming transition.
+Visual timers are a great tool for helping children who struggle to grasp the concept of time understand how much time remains for an activity.
+The color (watermelon in the below example) on the clock visually displays how much time remains for an activity or until an upcoming transition.

 Visuals can be so valuable in prompting us through our daily lives.
-Finding effective visual supports for your child can make a huge difference.
+Finding effective visual supports for your learners can make a huge difference in their day-to-day functioning.

 Disclaimer: This article contains affiliate links.
 This means I may earn a small commission for purchases made.
 However, the amount you pay does not change!